Picnic games are an absolute godsend when it comes to elevating your day out with friends or family.

 We are gradually forgetting what life was like before the invention of these technologies where interaction with peers was face to face and not through social media.
 People love to like pages such as I’m a child of the 90s but more often than not they never practice what they preach.

 Picnic games are a way of combatting this.
 Reclaiming outdoor space for the purpose of interaction and social bonding through games and activities is a way to elevate your picnic to the next level.
 It’s all well and good smashing your picnic menu out of the park but to serve up a truly memorable shindig we need to step our games up, literally.

 Below you will find a selection of my favorite picnic games.
-Each one will be suitable for most environments whether it be the park, the beach, the lake or even your back garden.
-They are designed to be cheap, practical, sometimes competitive and sometimes with no purpose at all except unadulterated fun.
+Each one will be suitable for most environments whether it be the park, the beach, or even your back garden.
+They are designed to be cheap, practical, sometimes competitive and sometimes with no purpose at all except pure fun.

 Picnic Games for Kids

 There’s a certain amount of crossover between each category so please don’t take them as solid, rigid suggestions.
-Even so, I think what follows are perfect entertainment for little ones at your picnic.
+Even so, I think what follows is perfect entertainment for little ones at your picnic.

-Cornhole – Cornhole is a great game for kids.
-It involves a lot of hand eye coordination which they have no doubt perfected from the years spent in front of their consoles and has just the right amount of competitiveness attached to it to make it an addicting activity.
+Cornhole is a great game for kids.
+It involves a lot of hand-eye coordination which they have no doubt perfected from the years spent in front of their consoles and has just the right amount of competitiveness attached to it to make it an addicting activity.

 Picnic Games for Adults

 When adults get together and decide to play games it invariably leads to a more competitive scenario than if there are kids present.
 These picnic games for adults certainly up the stakes in terms of skill level and competitiveness.